Postgraduate Certificate in Play Therapy and Musical Play.

 Julie Wylie has 30 years experience as a composer, writer, teacher and musical play therapist.
 She was a high school music HOD teacher, ECE advisor in music education for the Ministry of Education, has been a University lecturer in music education and ECE/music.
 She is the founder and Director of the music programme at the Champion Centre Early Intervention Trust, at Burwood Hospital Christchurch.

-Julie has been a keynote speaker and presented papers and music workshops in many countries of the world.
+Julie has been a keynote speaker and presented papers and music workshops in many countries throughout the world.
 Her music resources have won national and international awards.
 Her musical play classes for children and their families have been internationally recognised.

 Our Musical Play team are all highly qualified with graduate and post-graduate qualifications in Music, education, and related fields.